 Mumtaz Begum commenced her PhD studies in July 2016.
 She has Masters Degrees in Health Science (University of Tokyo, Japan) and Food and Nutrition Sciences (University of Peshawar, Pakistan).
-In the last 6 years she has been teaching Food and Nutrition at the University of Peshawar.
-Her master's research at the School of International Health, University of Tokyo, was on the intestinal permeability and growth faltering of 6-24-month-old children in the Chitral district of Pakistan.
-During her PhD studies, Mumtaz will study the epidemiology of Type 1 Diabetes using the Early Childhood Health and Development project data, which involves children born in South Australia from 1999 to 2013.
+In the last 6 years, she has been teaching Food and Nutrition at the University of Peshawar.
+Her Master's research at the School of International Health, University of Tokyo, was on the intestinal permeability and growth faltering of 6-24-month-old children in the Chitral district of Pakistan.
+During her PhD studies, Mumtaz will study the epidemiology of Type 1 Diabetes using the Early Childhood Data Project data, which involves children born in South Australia from 1991 to 2016.

 Mr Engida Yisma Derbie

 Engida Yisma Derbie, received his undergraduate degree from Madda Walabu University and his Master of Science degree from Addis Ababa University in Ethiopia.
 He worked for the School of Allied Health Sciences at Addis Ababa University in Ethiopia and prior to joining Addis Ababa University, he worked at Samara University (Ethiopia) as a lecturer.
 Engida is currently a PhD student at The University of Adelaide, where he is supervised by Professor Ben Mol, Professor John Lynch and Associate Professor Lisa Smithers.
 Engida's research aims to investigate the impact of obstetrical interventions during delivery on children’s later health and neurodevelopment.